-Leaker of Pentagon secrets identified as Air National Guardsman, reports say
+Armed FBI agents arrest Air National Guardsmen over ‘deliberate criminal’ leaks

 UK special forces have operated in Ukraine, alleged leaked documents suggest

-A member of the Massachusetts Air National Guard has been identified by investigators as the main suspect in the leak of classified military intelligence online, say reports.
+Armed FBI officers have arrested a member of the Massachusetts Air National Guard over the alleged leak of classified military intelligence online.

-Authorities are focussing on 21-year-old Jack Teixeira, a member of the Guard’s intelligence wing, senior law enforcement sources told The New York Times and Washington Post.
+Authorities raided the Massachusetts home of 21-year-old Jack Teixeira, a member of the Guard’s intelligence wing, on Thursday, according to The Associated Press.

 Hundreds of pages of classified military intelligence have been shared with an online gaming group before becoming public in a string of disclosures last week.